How to Get More Freelance Design Work – A Letter From Your Prospective Client

 After reviewing all three mocks and quotes, our marketing team has decided to select one of your competitors for this project.

 I really shouldn’t be saying this, so please don’t repeat it, but I’m shocked that you weren’t selected.
-Everyone in the meeting agreed your mock was far superior to the others.
+Everyone in the meeting agreed your mock was far superior to the others who were only looking to make fast cash.
 Additionally, your quote was several thousand dollars less than that of your closest competitor.

 When they announced which company they had selected my jaw hit the floor.
 My supervisor asked if something was wrong, so I quickly picked my jaw up off the floor and said that nothing was wrong, but I did ask why your competitor was selected over you.
 Here’s how the conversation went: